 The Chiron name is taken from the 1920s and 1930s grand prix racer Louis Chiron, who scored notable results in European Championship events for Bugatti, including winning the 1931 French Grand Prix at the wheel of a Bugatti T51.
 His career was interrupted by the war, but he went on to race for marques including Alfa Romeo, Mercedes and Maserati.

 Latest spy pictures have shown a late-stage prototype for the Chiron in testing.
 Although much of its styling is camouflaged, new elements including thinner LED headlight clusters, a more prominent front grille and flatter bonnet can be seen.
 It's already known that the Chiron will take some styling inspiration from the recent Vision Gran Turismo concept car, which made its debut at the Frankfurt motor show in September.
 At the time, Bugatti officials said the concept's styling was an early look at the firm's new design language.

-Although no performance figures for the Chiron have been revealed, nor any details of whether rumours of a hybrid powertrain are correct, Wolfgang Dürheimer, Bugatti's president, said: “The development brief for the Chiron can be summarised in one sentence, which is probably the shortest in the history of the automobile: we want to make the best significantly better.
+Although no straight-line performance figures for the Chiron have been revealed, Wolfgang Dürheimer, Bugatti's president, said: “The development brief for the Chiron can be summarised in one sentence, which is probably the shortest in the history of the automobile: we want to make the best significantly better.
 The Chiron will set new standards in every respect.
 We will continue to produce the world’s most powerful, fastest, most luxurious and most exclusive production super sports car.
 This is the claim of Bugatti and our customers.